port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/kubernetes.md

 </center>

-The exporter makes use of [JQ JSON processor](https://stedolan.github.io/jq/manual/) to select, modify, concatenate, transform and perform other operations on existing fields and values from the Kubernetes objects.
+The exporter makes use of the [JQ JSON processor](https://stedolan.github.io/jq/manual/) to select, modify, concatenate, transform and perform other operations on existing fields and values from the Kubernetes objects.

 ### Exporter `config.yml` file